Waste management in Egypt: Historical Overview

-1950s-1990s: The method used to remove garbage in Egypt did from the 1950s to around the 1990s stayed the same.
+1950s-1990s: The method used to remove garbage in Egypt from the 1950s to around the 1990s stayed the same.
 For instance, in Cairo this method involved migrants from rural areas in Egypt who rode donkey carts around the city to collect garbage, then bring it to a North-Eastern district, where others then helped sort it.
 The sorted solid waste could be used to sell to recycling companies and the organic waste was used to feed their pigs.
 Due to the growing population of Egypt, the Egyptian government did in the mid-1990s consider making garbage collection the job of companies, both local and international, as a way of expanding garbage or waste collection.

 1967, 1976: The Egyptian government took some measures in relation to solid waste management.

 1990: The Governorates of Cairo and Giza outlawed donkey carts to collect garbage in order to make garbage collection in these areas more formal and private as part of the Structural Adjustment Program (SAP) introduced by the IMF and the World Bank during the 1990s.

 1992: The first National Environmental Action Plan was introduced.
 This showed how waste was managed around Egypt.
 Waste collection was around 0 percent in low-income rural areas, where it was around 90 percent in high-income areas in the larger cities.

 2002: The National Environmental Action Plan was approved, which introduces a national waste management system.

 2003-2004: The Egyptian government signed contracts with private, international companies to handle the garbage collection in a more efficient and formal way.
 Thereby, the method of garbage collection changed.
 Garbage from every building was to be thrown in nearby placed bins and then be picked up by garbage trucks.
 For this service citizens were required by law to pay an extra fee, which was met with public disagreement.

 2009: Garbage collection has not gotten better after the involvement of private, international companies.
 In the two largest cities, Cairo and Alexandria, is the collected garbage recycled but a lot is still left on the streets.
 In other areas of Egypt is there no recycling.
 Here the garbage is either also left on the streets or collected and then is thrown in the desert, dumpsites and even in different canals and the Nile River, which has health consequences.
 Some parts of Egypt are not contracted with international companies anymore, where others, like Cairo, still are.